Reisen/Bruh/README.md

 # Requirements
-*Note: The old bot can still be found [here.][old standalone]* To run the bot, the following dependencies are needed, though these instructions should set them up for you, GHC, libzmq, and pip should be all you need to have installed.
+*Note: The old bot can still be found [here.][old standalone]* To run the bot, the following dependencies are needed, though these instructions should set them up for you.
+GHC, libzmq, and pip should be all you need to have installed.

 Required:
 * [Walnut]
 * GHC
 * libzmq
-* Flask (for the web.py plugin)

 # Setup
 Clone this repository, followed by the walnut repository which will include the drivers